jeffqchen/vwolfd/README.md

 # vwolfd - Taito Wolf System VxD driver for Windows 98

 This is a VxD driver for the Taito Wolf System running Windows 98.
-It provides a hardware watchdog kicking service, as well as video output switching functionality.
+It provides a hardware watchdog kicking service, as well as video output switching functionality through DeviceIOControl messages.

 -------------